deezee30/rv_core/DOCS.md

 However, when a player's credentials are known, `AbstractCoreProfile(UUID, String)` should be called.
-The player's statistics will be downloaded from which ever `MongoCollection<Document>` is provided from the sub class's `#getCollection()` via the primary key, AKA the player's `UUID`.
+The player's statistics will be downloaded from which ever `MongoCollection<Document>` is provided from the sub class's `getCollection()` via the primary key, AKA the player's `UUID`.
 Every player-related collection must contain a `UUID` field to be used as a primary key.
+If the provided collection does not use a `UUID` as a primary key, then the `getStatType` should be overriden and return the used primary key data type accordingly.
 If the sub class does not have an associated collection in the database, `null` can be returned and a further statistic lookup won't be performed.

-Once the lookup is made, `#onLoad(Optional<Document> stats)` will be called, where the argument contains all fields found in the player's collection.
+Once the lookup is made, `onLoad(Optional<Document> stats)` will be called, where the argument contains all fields found in the player's collection.
 This is called directly after all database lookups have been performed.
 Those can be extracted and set as local variables.